top of page

 • For a start, the training was online.
 So, I could subscribe from Germany.

-• Fourth: there´s a huge range of experienced therapists in his associated learning group.
-One notices fast that therapists are people too.
-As Terry Real says repeatedly: a therapist is someone who needs 30 hours therapy per week.
+• Third: there´s a huge range of experienced therapists in his associated learning group.
+This way, one notices fast that therapists are people too.
+Or, it becomes obvious, as Terry Real says repeatedly: a therapist is someone who needs 30 hours therapy per week.
+I lived for years with a therapist as a partner: she confirmed this statement.

 So, here, I just want to focus on how Terry Real defines his "spirituality" as a therapist.
-All of the following are his own words or only slightly modified from an improvised reply on one of the Q&A calls.
+I use slightly reworded quotes from a group session.

 What is the spirituality of Terry Real´s "Relational Life Therapy"?